Normales Trinken

 Ein Viertel der Weltalkoholproduktion und mehr als die Hälfte des Weins werden in Europa erzeugt.
 Die EU ist an 70% der Alkoholexporte beiteiligt.

-Quelle: Jahrbuch Sucht 07
+Quelle: Jahrbuch Sucht 07 - Alcohol in Slovenia

 Increase form 9.4 (1991) to 11,7 litres (2004).
 Also unrecorded alcohol consumption of 5-7 litres.
 Very low price.
 Wet culture.
 Only 15% of adults and less than 10% of young people abstain.
 40% of 10 year old drink, 14% drunk.
 20,7% of male and 15,4% of female positive AUDIT.
 Highest rate of liver diseases in Europe.
 Physician F.W.
 Lppich proposed alcohol treatment 170 years ago.
 One third of psychiatric admission.
 Minimum drinking age 18. ,5 Promille driving.

-Quelle: Cebasek-Travnik 2007 Addiction
+Quelle: Cebasek-Travnik 2007 Addiction - Alcohol in Nigeria

 Adoption of Sharia law in some majority Muslim states in northern Nigeria 7 years ago was followed by many cases of communal violence.
 Alcohol has come to symbpolize the perennial leigious divid and was a socurce of conflict between the 2 religious communities in northern Nigeria.
 No evidence that the alcohol industry has sufferend in any sign way.
 Alcohols priviliged position at the centre of social events across the country remains unchallanged.